igvteam/igv-webapp/README.md

 ### Amazon S3

-To serve the app from Amazon S3 simply upload the contents of "dist" to an Amazon S3 bucket.
+To serve the app from Amazon S3, simply upload the contents from the IGV-Web content directory (i.e., the pre-packaged distribution described above, or the `dist` directory if building from source ) to an Amazon S3 bucket.
 Keep the directory structure intact, and make all files public.
 Example of an S3 hosted app is at
 https://s3.amazonaws.com/igv.org.app/app/index.html.
 Note this is an example and is not kept up-to-date.